-Generally, each film discussion requires that you answer the discussion prompt and then comment on a peer's post.
-Discussion prompts will open on Monday the week they are assigned and close on Saturday at 11:59 pm that same week.
-You must answer the prompt early enough in the week to allow others the opportunity to comment on your post before the due date.
+Generally, each film discussion requires that you answer the discussion prompt in order to help you get your thoughts together before the in-class discussion.
+Feel free to also review some of your classmates' posts as well.
+Discussion prompts will close on Thursday at 11:59 pm for Friday discussion.
 See the specific discussion forums for detailed instructions.
-Please keep in mind that you are responding in an academic forum, so you want to pay attention to grammar and punctuation.
+Please keep in mind that you are posting in an academic forum so you want to pay attention to grammar and punctuation.